Together Every Step of the Way

 “We heard from a lot of folks that it’s often harder on the partner and family members of somebody dealing with diagnoses like these than it is on the patient themself,” says Joel.
 “It’s a step removed from the physical fallout, but the emotional and psychological impact can be even greater on the folks who are in the inner circle of the patient.”

-In addition to treating Joel’s melanoma, UT Health Austin practitioners kept Katelyn involved at every stage of his health journey, allowing the couple to face the challenge together.
+In addition to treating Joel’s melanoma, UT Health Austin clinicians kept Katelyn involved at every stage of his health journey, allowing the couple to face the challenge together.

 Clarity and Reassurance

 Joel first noticed that a mole on his body had become inflamed shortly before Memorial Day weekend.
-When a visit to the dermatologist confirmed the presence of a melanoma, he was referred to Alex B. Haynes, MD, a surgical oncologist at the Surgical Oncology Clinic within the Livestrong Cancer Institutes at UT Health Austin.
+When a visit to the dermatologist confirmed the presence of a melanoma, he was referred to Alex B. Haynes, MD, a surgical oncologist in UT Health Austin’s Surgical Oncology Clinic.

 At this first appointment, Dr. Haynes initiated a plan to surgically remove Joel’s melanoma.
 The team then obtained a PET scan of his body and an MRI of his brain to determine whether the cancer had spread.